Thunder and Lightening

 Jerry had expected that as an answer and knew that even if he made improvements to the house the guy would end up keeping the deposit.
-This guy was a slumlord, profiting off the poor.
+This guy was a slumlord, profiting off of the poor.
 Jerry could feel the rage coming to the surface as he thought, ‘I’m one of the poor and had better get used to it.
-I have to live off eight hundred a month.
+I have to live on eight hundred a month.
 That’s probably more than most of my new neighbors.’

 Robert handed him the lease and said, “Sign it.”

-Jerry took the time to read over the lease.
+Jerry took the time to read the lease.
 It was the nastiest lease he had ever encountered.
 A week late with rent and the owner could change the locks on the door and confiscate everything inside the house.
 It was illegal, but who among the tenants could afford to contest it in court.
 Growling, he signed the lease.
 Before handing it back, he said, “Receipt for my six hundred.”

 The rage welled up in Jerry at the way the man talked about using people and his hands slowly curled up into a fist.
 Fighting back the rage, he handed over the crumpled lease and said, “The keys.”